 Olive was preceded in death by husband J.C. who passed in 2009 and by her son Alan who died in an automobile accident in 1958.
 She is survived by her daughter Janet Beck Baker of Culver, son Terry Beck (Marcia) of Defiance, Ohio and son Timothy Beck (Vickie) of Valparaiso.

 She is also survived by her grandchildren: Donald Baker (Janet Halling) of Culver, Megan Beck of Mary Esther, Fla. and Garrett Heath Beck (Stephanie) of Port Huron, Mich.
 She is also survived by great-grandsons Graham and Leo Baker of Culver and great-granddaughters Nevaeh and Ava Beck of Port Huron, Mich.

-Visitation was held at 11 a.m.
-Tuesday at Grace United Church of Christ in Culver, with funeral services followed at 1 p.m.
-Burial followed at Culver Masonic Cemetery.
+Visitation will be held at 11 a.m.
+Tuesday at Grace United Church of Christ in Culver, with funeral services following at 1 p.m.
+Burial will follow at Culver Masonic Cemetery.